MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Related Work

 \subsection{Moral Foundations Theory}

+MFT is a widely accepted theoretical framework in moral psychology~\cite{haidt2004moral}, positing that human moral intuitions stem from six foundational moral dimensions: \begin{itemize}[leftmargin=*] \item Care: Virtues of kindness, gentleness, nurturance; based on empathy and attachment. \item Fairness: Justice and rights; rooted in reciprocal altruism. \item Loyalty: Group loyalty and self-sacrifice; founded in tribal unity. \item Authority: Respect for hierarchy, leadership, and traditions. \item Sanctity: Purity and self-discipline; influenced by contamination and spirituality. \item Liberty: Resistance against oppression; solidarity and freedom. \end{itemize}

-Moral Foundations Theory (MFT) is a widely accepted theoretical framework in moral psychology~\cite{haidt2004moral}.
-It posits that human moral intuitions stem from several foundational moral dimensions.
-The first version identifies five moral foundations: Care/Harm (dislike for suffering of others), Fairness/Cheating (proportional fairness, Loyalty/Betrayal (group loyalty), Authority/Subversion (respect for authority and tradition), and Sanctity/Degradation (concerns for purity and contamination)~\cite{clifford2015mfv}.
-With development and refinement, Liberty/Oppression, which emphasizes concerns on oppression and coercion~\cite{graham2013moral}, has been expanded as the sixth foundation.
+The initial version identifies the first five moral foundations~\cite{clifford2015mfv}.
+With development and refinement, Liberty, which emphasizes concerns on oppression and coercion~\cite{graham2013moral}, has been expanded as the sixth foundation.
+These foundations can be further divided into individualizing foundations (e.g., Care, Fairness), which prioritize individual rights and welfare, and binding foundations (e.g., Loyalty, Sanctity), which emphasize group cohesion and collective moral order.
 The multidimensional moral value system of MFT provides theoretical support for understanding human morality.
-Building on MFT, researchers have developed a range of psychometric tools to quantitatively study and assess human moral inclinations, including Moral Foundations Questionnaire (MFQ)~\cite{graham2009mfq}, Sacredness Scale (MFSS)~\cite{graham2009mfq}, Moral Foundations Vignettes (MFVs)~\cite{clifford2015mfv}.
+Building on MFT, researchers have developed a range of psychometric tools to quantitatively study and assess human moral inclinations, including Moral Foundations Questionnaire (MFQ)~\cite{graham2009mfq}, Moral Foundations Sacredness Scale (MFSS)~\cite{graham2009mfq}, Moral Foundations Vignettes (MFVs)~\cite{clifford2015mfv}.
 Among these, MFVs offer a standardized set of scenarios depicting moral violations, enabling researchers to test diverse theories on moral judgement.
-Our benchmark is constructed based on MFVs.
+Examples of MFVs scenarios are illustrated in Fig. \ref{fig:mfvexample}.
+Our benchmark is constructed based on this foundational tool.